ampproject/amphtml/spec/amp-html-format.md

 Usage of the `!important` qualifier is not allowed.
 This is a necessary requirement to enable AMP to enforce its element sizing invariants.

 #### Properties
-These CSS properties are permanently banned:

-- `behavior`
-- `-moz-binding`

 AMP only allows transitions and animations of properties that can be GPU accelerated in common browsers.
 We currently whitelist: `opacity`, `transform` (also `-vendorPrefix-transform`).

 In the following examples `<property>` needs to be in the whitelist above.